 Duo Antwerp is formed by two outstanding performers: Adilia Yip on the marimba and Daniel Belloví (Spain) on the bass clarinet, who always believe in the enormous potential of this unique combination.
 Through original works from contemporary composers and classical arrangements, the Duo extends the amazing possibilities of marimba and bass clarinet in both musical interpretation and high technical level.
 Every concert of the Duo is an enjoyable music experience full of creativity and cultural excursions.
 Website: www.duoantwerp.com

-The Brackets Percussion is formed by Adilia Yip with Ricardo Lievano Flores (Mexico/ Belgium) and Ilya Dynov (Belgium) in 2010.
-The Western classical percussionists are in search of a new performance stage for their instruments, to create a platform for interdisciplinary collaborations with theatre, ethnic music culture, visual arts, etc. Their projects include: Vlinders (puppet theater, the Chinese legend the Butterfly Lovers), Mictlan (percussion theater, a story based on the Mexican's The Day of the Dead), Mexican marimba folk music and Erhu-rimba (Chinese erhu and Western marimba).
+Founded by Adilia Yip with Ricardo Lievano Flores and Ilya Dynov in 2010, percussionists are in search of a new performance stage for their instruments, to create a platform for interdisciplinary collaborations with theatre, ethnic music culture, visual arts, etc. Their projects include: Vibration Spirit (with Juan Carlos Bonifaz; Mexican, Latin, African percussion music), Vlinders (puppet theater, the Chinese legend the Butterfly Lovers), Mictlan (percussion theater, a story based on the Mexican's The Day of the Dead), Mexican marimba folk music.
 The artists contribute his/her specialties to the group, bursting the flashy sparks of performance talents.

 Numerous masterclass in marimba and bass clarinet, such as: the Baketes Festival Benetusser, the Professional and Superior Conservatory of Castellón, Velluters Professional Conservatory in Valencia, Municipal Conservatory of Lleida.